mietek/pol/README.md

 ## 1. Introduction

 I’m not sure why you’re reading this book.
 It’s taken me a while to discover why I’m writing it.
-Let’s examine the title: *Programming a Problem-Oriented-Language*.
+Let’s examine the title: *Programming a Problem-Oriented Language*.
 The key word is programming.
 I’ve written many programs over the years.
 I’ve tried to write *good* programs, and I’ve observed the manner in which I write them rather critically.
 My goal has been to decrease the effort required and increase the quality produced.

 In the course of these observations, I’ve found myself making the same mistakes repeatedly.
 Mistakes that are obvious in retrospect, but difficult to recognize in context.
 I thought that if I wrote a prescription for programming, I could at least remind myself of problems.
 And if the result is of value to me, it should be of value to others; if what I say is new to you, you may learn something of value; if I cover familiar ground, you at least get a new point of view.